SakodaShintaro/rl_practice/README.md

 Reinforcement learning experiments with visual observations.

-## Requirements

-- Python 3.12
-- NVIDIA GPU with driver installed (CUDA libraries are bundled with PyTorch)
-- uv

 ## Installation

+NVIDIA GPU with driver is required for training.

 ### Install uv